Inside Shame Nation Book

 - 33% of young adults say they have sent or posted a sexually suggestive photo of themselves — The National Campaign to Prevent Teen Pregnancy

-- Half of hiring managers have decided not to hire a job candidate based on their social media content — 2015 Career Builders survey
+- Over half (54%) hiring managers have decided not to hire a job candidate based on their social media content — 2017 Career Builders survey

-Drawing from the expertise of more than a dozen top experts spanning fields including legal, public relations, crisis management, psychology, cyberbullying, and online reputation management, SHAME NATION will present:
+Drawing from the expertise of more than a dozen top experts spanning fields including legal, public relations, crisis management, psychology, cyberbullying, and online reputation management, SHAME NATION presents:

 - The alarming rise in frequency and severity of online attacks